(Published May 2014, last updated March 2025)

 Suggested itinerary for walking from Martel to Rocamadour

-The last section, from Carennac, requires a walk of 25.8 kilometres (16.1 miles) to l’Hôpital or 26.8 kilometres (16.8 miles) if you continue on to Rocamadour.
-If this is further than you wish to walk in a day, I recommend taking a taxi from Carennac to Floirc or Montvalent and continuing your walk from there.
+The last section, from Carennac, requires a walk of 26.2 kilometres (16.4 miles) to l’Hôpitalet or 27.2 kilometres (17 miles) if you continue on to Rocamadour.
+This was further than we wished to walk and, to reduce the distance, we took a taxi to Montvalent and continued our walk from there.

-Day 2 Turenne to Collonges-la-Rouge (8.8 km/5.5 mi).
+Day 2 Turenne to Collonges-la-Rouge (8.3 km/5.2 mi if following the GR 480).
 Arrive in time for lunch and spend the afternoon relaxing and exploring the village.

-Day 6 Bretenoux to Loubressac (16 km/10 mi).
-Visit Bretenoux markets (Tuesday or Saturday mornings only) and stop at Château de Castelnau-Bretenoux on the way to Loubressac.
+Day 6 Bretenoux to Autoire (10.4 km/6.5 mi if following the GR 652).
+Visit Bretenoux markets (Tuesday or Saturday mornings only) and Château de Castelnau-Bretenoux as you pass by in the morning.

-Day 7 Loubressac to Carennac (15.2 km/9.5 mi).
+Day 8 Loubressac to Carennac (15 km/9.4 mi).
 Take time for a tour of the Gouffre de Padirac and arrive in Carennac in the afternoon, in time to visit the church and cloister.

 If you prefer to set your own agenda, I share the steps I take to plan my itinerary on any long-distance walk (using the Chemin de Stevenson as a case study).